CyFurStudios/NetfoxSharp/README.md

 ## License

 Netfox Sharp is under the [MIT license](LICENSE).
-Note that the Netfox dependency may contain differing licenses, so be sure to check those out.
+Note that the netfox dependency may differ, see its [license](https://github.com/foxssake/netfox/blob/main/LICENSE).